 Without direct feedback from users who are affected by the lack of progressive enhancement, developers may not realise its impact, leading them to continue without it.
 If a disabled developer was on the team, this might shift perspective.

-Going a bit more into point 4, As React dominates and doesn’t necessarily prioritise Progressive Enhancement out-of-the-box, perhaps this was seen as acceptable, the standard?
+Going a bit more into the first point, As React dominates and hasn’t necessarily prioritised progressive enhancement out-of-the-box, perhaps this was seen as acceptable?

-Progressive enhancement is often deprioritised in modern Frontend development, especially within private companies.
-Probably due to various factors including values, business priorities, developer habits, and the dominance of React frameworks, which don’t inherently prioritise it.
+Progressive enhancement is often deprioritised probably due to various factors.
+Including values, business priorities, developer habits, and the normalisation of certain frameworks, that haven’t historically prioritised it.
 While this exclusion may be less impactful in luxury purchases, in essential services like finance or travel, it can prevent access for those relying on accessible design.

-Progressive enhancement benefits all users, promoting a resilient, inclusive web experience, yet its ongoing neglect shows a preference ignoring certain users.
+Progressive enhancement can benefits all users, promoting a resilient, inclusive web experience.